ramzibou0735/aerial-autonomy-stack/README.md

 ## TODOs

-- Double check that the takeoff action is take up properly (improve action acceptance checks)
-- Reset ArdupilotInterfaceState::STARTED after a landing (landed state + disarm)
+- wrong heading in ardu quad reposition
+- wait altitude in ardu quad takeoff
+- need to reset to qloiter after vtol landing for a new vtol takeoff (or send mode on takeoff)
 - Add heading in ardupilot VTOL takeoff(use local position setpoint?)
 - Add heading in ardupilot quad RTL (use local position setpoint or param?)
 - Add altitude in ardupilot VTOL/quad landing (param?)
 - Add heading in ardupilot VTOL landing (with loiter descent)

-- Test speed and reposition services (check heading)

 - Implement ardupilot orbit